jordanbecketmoore/autocrane/README.md

 rule.
 The CraneImageRule resource controller checks source registry for images that match the rule and deploys CraneImage objects for each matching image.

+#### Proposed Sync Rules
+- Prefix: Match an image its address prefix
+- RegEx: Match an image from a regular expression.
+- SemVer: Match an image based on its tag according to a semantic version constraint.

 ### CraneSecret
 A CraneSecret contains credentials for accessing a remote image registry.